kletobias/p2022/_projects/deep-dive-tabular-data-pt-1.md

 `TabularPandas` ([*TabularPandas
 Documentation*](https://docs.fast.ai/tabular.core.html#tabularpandas)) from
-library `fastai`, which is a convenient wrapper around several preprocessing functions, that transform a DataFrame.
+library `fastai`, which is a convenient wrapper around several preprocessing functions that transform a DataFrame.

 ```python